-This report provides the evaluation results for the 2021 Camp HOPE America impact on children's Hope, Resilience, and Character Development.
-Data for this evaluation is based upon Camp HOPE programs from Arkansas, California, Connecticut, Illinois, Idaho, Nevada, North Carolina, Ohio, Oklahoma, Oregon, Tennessee, Texas, Utah, Virginia, and Wisconsin.
+This report provides the evaluation results for the 2022 Camp HOPE America impact on children's Hope, Resilience, and Character Development.
+Camp HOPE America is a program of the Alliance for HOPE International and the first camping and mentoring program in the country focused on children impacted by domestic violence and trauma.
+Data for this evaluation is based upon Camp HOPE America programs from Alabama, Arkansas, California, Colorado, Connecticut, Florida, Illinois, Idaho, Louisiana, Nevada, North Carolina, Ohio, Oklahoma, Tennessee, Texas, Utah, Virginia, and Wisconsin.